JinyongShin/ROOT_study/Delphes/readme.md

 ```
 You need to install the Pythia8 locally in this step.
 Please move to the 3rd step after successfully install the Pythia8
+Also, you should make 3 different directories separately ex) Madgraph Pythia8 Delphes
 * [Install Pyhtia link](http://home.thep.lu.se/Pythia/)

 ## 3. Setup Pythia8 to link with Delphes